davisjam/vuln-regex-detector/src/detect/README.md

 # Summary

-This directory contains "vulnerable regex detectors".
+This directory contains vulnerable regex detectors.
 These detectors identify regexes that are vulnerable to catastrophic backtracking.

 There is a driver that accepts: